Big Toe Joint, Hammer Toe & Bunionette Problems:

 - There are many treatments to relieve the pain and keep you walking pain-free.
 These include great shoes, great orthotics, and in some cases, surgery.

 - This is the inflammation of two bones underneath your big toe joint.

-- This is a very difficult name to say!
+- This is a complicated name to say!
 Thus it does not get the credit that it deserves.

-- People very high arched feet are very likely to get this condition.
+- People with very high arched feet are very likely to get this condition.

-- We see this quite a bit in basketball players that push off with their big toe joint to jump.
+- We see this quite a bit in basketball players that push off with their big toe joints to jump.

 - Sesamoiditis refers to the inflammation of the two bones called sesamoids.

 - These boats can also be broken, sprained, or just inflamed.